artsy/hokusai/docs/Command_Reference.md

 hokusai configure --kubectl-version <kubectl version> --s3-bucket <bucket name> --s3-key <file key>
 ```

 When running `hokusai setup` `staging.yml` and `production.yml` are created in the `./hokusai` project directory.
 These files define remote environments, and Hokusai is opinionated about a workflow between a staging and a production Kubernetes context.
-Hokusai remote commands such as `create`, `update`, `env`, `deploy` and `logs` require invocation with either the `--staging` or `--production` flag, which references the respective stack YAML file and interacts with the respective Kubernetes context.
+Hokusai remote commands such as `create`, `update`, `env`, `deploy` and `logs` require invocation with either the `--staging` or `--production` flag, which references the respective environment YAML file and interacts with the respective Kubernetes context.

 * `hokusai remote create` - Create a remote environment.
 * `hokusai remote update` - Update a remote environment.